museum4punkt0/Future-Walk/README.md

 # License

-__TODO__ CHECK LICENSES

-This repository contains the open source parts of the museum4punkt0 AR Interactive Guide project for the Kulturforum Berlin.
+This repository contains the open source parts of the museum4punkt0 Future Walk project for the Kulturforum Berlin.
 In order to run this project, you need to add the closed-source third-party library:

 https://assetstore.unity.com/packages/tools/input-management/fingers-lite-free-finger-touch-gestures-for-unity-64276